doctor-eval/homebridge-relays/README.md

 # Homebridge Relays

-Controls 4 channel relays with a Raspberry Pi using HomeKit.
+Control multi-channel relay boards with a Raspberry Pi using HomeKit.

 This fork adds the ability to "require" additional relays to be set, for example to control the main valve in a watering system.
+It also adds a new "Timer" accessory which can be used to control a sequence of relays, for example to turn watering values on and off in a sequence.

 ## Hardware

 The hardware is quite simple to construct.

 1. Raspberry Pi 3 Model B
-2. 4-relay (or more) module pins are connected to the GPIO pins.
+2. 4- (or more) relay module pins, connected to the GPIO pins.

 The raspberry pi can then control the state of the relays.